Chrysler Sebring

+In 2000, (then) DaimlerChrysler presented the redesigned Sebrings — Sedan, Coupe, and Convertible — at the New York Auto Show for model year 2001.
+The Coupe used a variant of the Mitsubishi Eclipse ST Platform, while the sedan and convertible used the Chrysler JR platform successors to the Chrysler Cirrus.
+The coupe was discontinued after 2005.

-The redesigned sedan was introduced for 2007, and a convertible the following year.
+The third generation sedan was introduced for 2007, and a revised convertible the following year.
 New options included all-wheel drive on sedans and an available retractable metal top for the convertible.
 All Sebring models were replaced by the Chrysler 200 for the 2011 model year.

 First generation (FJ/JX; 1995)

 The Chrysler Sebring was introduced as a coupe for 1995, and as a convertible in 1996, both models replacing the Chrysler LeBaron convertible and coupe.
 The convertible was built off the Chrysler JA platform also used for the Cirrus sedan, while the coupe was based on the Mitsubishi Eclipse.

-The Chrysler Sebring was named after Sebring, Florida, the site of the renowned endurance car race called the 12 Hours of Sebring.
-The name was first used by Chrysler Corporation's Plymouth division trim line of the Satellite mid-size coupe of the 1970s.
+The Sebring was named after Sebring, Florida, site of the renowned car endurance race the 12 Hours of Sebring.
+The name has first been used by Chrysler's Plymouth division as a trim level of the Satellite mid-size coupe of the 1970s.